Bira/octopus-carnival/_drafts/wir-dscc-personages.md

 monster entries, both should be true for everyone in this section.

 I think this is why the Dragon of Tyr was in the monster section.
 He is a specific individual, but he's also the "final boss" of Dark Sun.
-No PC party who isn't completely rotten to the core would think of allying with him for real.
+By default, he's not particularly interested in making new alliances and no PC party who isn't completely rotten to the core would think of allying with him for real.

 The Sorcerer-Kings, however, _are_ in the Personages section, because I imagine